QuadSpinner/Gaea-Docs/documentation/Basics of Terrain Design.md

 Layers are limited with one-to-one relationships, unlike a graph which can have a one-to-many relationships where you can create two different "chains" of creation and blend them together in myriad ways.

-Read more about this workflow in the @Layer-Mode section.
+Read more about this workflow in the @Layers-Mode section.

 ## Graph